 Look around the next time you are in a public building and see if you can find one.
 CPR training will teach you when and how to use one — so sign up today!

-City business owners and managers who are interested in having an AED in their building/business, may e-mail CPR@fairfaxva.gov for assistance.
+City of Fairfax business owners and managers who are interested in purchasing an AED or conducting Hands-Only CPR/AED training in their building/business, may e-mail CPR@fairfaxva.gov for assistance.

 Not available for a full CPR/AED training course?
 Call 703-385-2835 or email CPR@fairfaxva.gov to arrange a time to stop by any of our firehouses — and we can provide the quick basics on hands-only CPR in only 10 minutes (or less).
 Although this may not be as detailed as the one-hour course, it will provide the key components of saving a life with CPR.